michaelkamau/Missing-Number/README.md

 # Missing Number

-The repo implements a function, whose parameters are two lists, and returns an element in either the first or second list but no in both.
+The repo implements a function, whose parameters are two lists, and returns an element in either the first or second list but not in both.
 The implementation is guided by these [tests](test/missingnumbertest.py).

 ## Why am I doing this?